History of Marrakesh: Hafidiya

-After the death in May 1900 of the grand vizier Ahmed ibn Musa ("Ba Ahmed"), the empire's true regent, the young Alawite sultan Abd al-Aziz tried to handle matters himself.
+After the death in May 1900 of the grand vizier Ahmed ibn Musa ("Ba Ahmed"), the empire's true regent, the young Alawi sultan Abd al-Aziz tried to handle matters himself.
 But the teenage sultan, who preferred to surround himself with European advisors, was unduly susceptible to their influence and soon alienated the population.
 The country careened into the throes of anarchy, tribal revolts and plots of feudal lords, not to mention European intrigues.
 Unrest mounted with the devastating famine in 1905–1907, and the humiliating concessions at the 1906 Algeciras Conference.
 The Marrakesh khalifa Abd al-Hafid was urged by the powerful southern qaids of the High Atlas to lead a revolt against his brother Abd al-Aziz (then based in Rabat, Fez being divided).
 The unrest had been accompanied by a spasm of violent xenophobia, which saw the lynching of several European residents in Tangier, Casablanca and Marrakesh.
 Dr. Émile Mauchamp, a French doctor suspected of spying for his country, was murdered in Marrakech by a mob in March 1907.
 This gave France the pretext for more direct intervention.
 French troops occupied Oujda in March 1907, and, in August 1907, bombarded and occupied Casablanca.
 The French intervention pushed the revolt forward, and Marrakeshis acclaimed Abd al-Hafid as the new sultan on 16 August 1907.
 Alarmed, Abd al-Aziz sought out the assistance from the French in Casablanca, but that only sealed his fate.
 The ulama (religious jurists) of Fez and other cities promptly declared Abd al-Aziz unfit to rule and deposed him permanently by January 1908.
 In June, Abd al-Hafid personally went to Fez to receive the city.
 Abd al-Aziz finally reacted, gathered his army and marched on Marrakesh in the summer of 1908.
 But discontent was rife, and much of his army deserted along the way, with the result that Abd al-Aziz was easily and decisively defeated by the Hafidites in a battle at Bou Ajiba outside Marrakesh on 19 August 1908.
 Abd al-Aziz fled and abdicated two days later.